Epicor Insights 2021 — Feedback and Future Outlook

 Epicor introduced EVA (Epicor Virtual Assistant) to assist users in routine tasks, Furthering its offerings even more, Epicor implemented a no-code solution for detailed personalization and customization of Kinetic software through the Application Studio.

-Request a Consultation
+Schedule a Free Consultation

 Narrator: We recently returned from attending Epicor Insights 2021 in Las Vegas and in the interview you're about to hear your ERP Advisors Group Founder and Managing Principal Shawn Windle offered his perspective on Epicor's future outlook.
 Please enjoy this bonus episode of The ERP Advisor.